-- Use only recommended accessories.
-Follow instructions supplied with the accessory - 2.
-Never operate this saw when equipped with a rotary planer or dado head or molding head unless the molding head guard is installed.
+- Use only recommended accessories as listed on page 33.
+Follow instructions supplied with the accessory. - 2.
+Never operate this saw when equipped with a rotary planer or dado head or molding head unless the molding head guard is installed see listing of recommended accessories.
 The only exception is when "top-side" dadoing or molding, when the sawblade guard must be used.
-See detailed instructions that accompany the rotary planer, dado head, molding head, and molding head guard. - The use of grinding wheels, abrasive or cut-off wheels, or wire wheels, can be dangerous and is not recommended.
-(Abrasive or cut-off wheels are used to saw many different materials including metals, stone, and glass). - 4.
-Drill Chuck: Do not install or use any twist drill larger than 1/2 inch in dia., or longer than 7 inches in length or extending more than 6 inches beyond the chuck jaws.
+See detailed instructions that accompany the rotary planer, dado head, molding head, and molding head guard. - 3.
+The use of grinding wheels, abrasive or cut-off wheels, or wire wheels, can be dangerous and is not recommended.
+(Abrasive or cut-off wheels are used to saw many different materials including metals, stone, and glass.) - 4.
+Drill Chuck: Do not install or use any twist drill larger than 1/2-inch in dia., or longer than 7 inches in length or extending more than 6 inches beyond the chuck jaws.
 Do not install or use any reduced shank drill except of the spade type (1 inch dia. or smaller).
 Use for drilling WOOD and PLASTIC only. - 5.
-Replace accessory shaft guard immediately upon removal of accessory from accessory shaft.
+Replace accessory shaft guard immediately upon removal of accessory from accessory shaft: